 Graduate School of Arts and Sciences

-At Rutgers-Camden, our graduate students work with nationally and internationally recognized faculty in a small-campus environment where close attention to your educational aspirations is a priority.
-All of our graduate programs provide a flexible evening class schedule for working professionals, which will allow you to complete your education while still maintaining balance in your life.
 The Graduate School offers 13 degree-granting master’s programs in professional and liberal arts disciplines and two doctoral programs.
 We invite you to explore the numerous graduate opportunities at Rutgers-Camden by visiting our website at http://www.camden.rutgers.edu/Academics/grad/.
-When you are ready to apply, visit our website at http://gradstudy.rutgers.edu.
+When you are ready to apply, visit the graduate study site.

 Teacher Preparation and Second Degree Candidates

-Please contact Dr. Sara Becker at email@example.com with any specific questions.
+Email Dr. Sara Becker with any specific questions.

 Contact Dean Jennifer Thiel